MRLintern/Go-Projects/Online_Statistics/README.md

 		Open a new browser and type in the following URL: http://localhost:9001

-Enter the numbers and click calcullate.
+Enter the numbers and click calculate.

 Once you're done with the application, close it at the command line.

 		$ CTRL + C

-## Additional

-Will be adding more statistics to calculate.